 Conclusion

-If you plan to study in Ireland or are already a student, you can’t miss the chance to experience St. Patrick’s Day.
-It’s worth connecting with the history and cultural traditions this country has to offer.
+If you plan to study in Ireland or you are already a student, you can’t miss the chance to experience St. Patrick’s Day.
+It’s an opportunity to connect with the history and cultural traditions this country has to offer.

 Sources